abinashjena69/rust-stockfish-voice-bot/README.md

 * **Auto-Save:** Automatically saves your completed matches to a standard `.pgn` file.

 ## 📋 Prerequisites
-Before installing, ensure you have the following two apps installed on your Android device from **F-Droid** (Do not use the Google Play Store versions, as they are outdated):
+Before installing, ensure you have the following two apps installed on your Android device from **F-Droid** or **GitHub** (Do not use the Google Play Store versions, as they are outdated):
 1. **Termux** (The terminal emulator)
 2. **Termux:API** (Required to allow the app to use your microphone and text-to-speech)